clo4/datapacks/README.md

 ## Contributing

-I don't need anything more from this datapack myself, but I'm happy to add additional features and accept pull requests containing simple or useful features or add-ons!

-If you're interested in contributing, some stuff you might be interested in adding is:

-- More examples and simple packs.
-I'd love to see some cool uses for this.
-- Performance improvements.
-NBT is only checked once per player every 100 ticks, maybe you can do even better or optimize something else!
-- Configuration
+As the pack is right now, I don't need anything more from it myself, and I don't find myself motivated to work on things that I don't need.
+If you have some ideas for additional functionality, you're welcome to contribute it!

+If you're on an operating system where bash is available, the build script is executable as `./build.sh`.
+All the required development tools are included in the Nix flake via `nix develop` (but if you're not using Nix, make sure you have `jq` and `zip` available).
+Data files are formatted with Prettier.